tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 https://www.pyimagesearch.com/2014/05/26/opencv-python-k-means-color-clustering/

 # Introduction
-This is a critique, for reaons, exploration of an alternative visualization
+This is an alternative visualziation of a popular series of visualaitions on r/dataisbeautiful - movie barcodes/movie lines?.

 IGNORING THE ***INCREDIBLY*** COMMERCIAL ASPECTS OF THESE VISUALIZATIONS

+**describe the visualizaiton**

 # Critique